 Applicants are considered for superior strength of character, intellectual ability, a sense of purpose, and leadership and service to the community.
 They are expected to have well-formulated ideas about the direction of future studies and subsequent careers.
 In addition, They should list evidence of how a Martin Scholarship will encourage the pursuit of a program of education most likely to fulfill their potential.
 Financial need may be considered but is not a requirement.

-- Be Washington State residents who are U.S. citizens or resident aliens and are currently attending or have attended a community college in the state of Washington.
+- Be Washington State residents who are U.S. citizens or permanent residents and are currently attending or have attended a community college in the state of Washington.